caltechlibrary/irdmtools/rdmutil.1.md

 harvest KEY_JSON
 : harvest takes a JSON file containing a list of keys and harvests each record into the dataset collection.

+get_endpoint PATH
+: Perform a GET to the end point indicated by PATH.
+PATH is required.

 # ACTION_PARAMETERS